This Hot Toddy Recipe Saved My Sanity

 A very easy hack will make this your favorite winter drink

-But utilizing a spur-of-the-moment hack, I think I cracked the code to elevating the tipple.
-It took just a single hot toddy tweaked to my specifications to offset a severe case of winter/2020 malaise.
+But utilizing a spur-of-the-moment hack, I think I cracked the code to elevating the drink and offseting a severe case of winter/Covid malaise.
 One warm glass and I felt alive.

 So let’s start with the basics: The hot toddy is possibly the easiest drink you’ll ever make, and you can pretty much do what you want with it.